keijiro/ComputePrngTest/README.md

 -----------------

-This is a simple test project for a pseudo random number generator that is designed for using in compute shaders.
+This is a simple test project for a pseudo random number generator that is designed for being used in compute shaders.

 ![screenshot](http://i.imgur.com/JM1SrFAm.png)